rockiger/akiee/backlog.md

 # Akiee

-## TODO As a User I want to syncronize my tasks via dropbox and similar services, that I can add tasks from every computer I have access to.
+## TODO As a developer I want to refactor Akiee's code, that I don't go insane and can add new features faster ;)

-acceptance criteria:

-- [X] reload all task if files is changed
-- [ ] Offer a file dialog to choose the path of the liveflow-file

-## TODO As a user I want to order tasks without ranking yet in the GUI, that I can order them without using the editor
+## As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage

 ## TODO As a user I want to know the parent node of a task, that I know to which project this task belongs.

 ## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them
 - [ ] Due Mark is recognised by the markdown theme and based on org-modes
 - [ ] DEADLINE: <2013-08-24 Sa 11:00>
+- [ ] Entry field allows to set date

 ## TODO As a user I want to be able to search for a task in a certain task view, that I can find task that I entered a while ago.

 acceptance criteria:

 - [ ] Filterbox
-- [ ] uses all important information: body, Parent node, date, etc.
+- [ ] uses all important information: body, Parent node, date, etc.

 ## TODO As a experienced kanban user I want to have a Kanbanboard, that I can visualize my work.